interledger/rfcs/0000-route-broadcasting-protocol/0000-route-broadcasting-protocol.md

 - `Node A` receives the route update request, and updates its routing table based on the provided information.
 - `Node A` responds that the routing table is correctly updated to `Node B`

+#### Packet
+The request and the response above are transferred in [ILP packets](../0027-interledger-protocol-4/0027-interledger-protocol-4.md#specification).

+The `fulfillment` of the response packet is always a zero-filled 32 byte octet string, therefor the condition is always the SHA-256 hash digest of that, i.e. the Base64 decoded value of `Zmh6rfhivXdsj8GLjp+OIAiXFIVu4jOzkCpZHQ1fKSU=`.

+As with other bilateral protocols the packets are addressed directly to the peer using the `peer.` address prefix.
+RBP packets are specifically identified using the address `peer.route`.

+All current implementations of RBP default to an amount of `0` in the ILP packets used to request route control or update.

 ### Route Control
 #### Procedure
 Route control is done in the following procedure: